survivejs/webpack-book/manuscript/appendices/04_searching_with_react.md

 import("./asset").then(asset => ...).catch(err => ...)
 ```

-The nice thing is that this gives error handling in case something goes wrong (network is down etc.) and gives a chance to recover.
+The beautiful thing is that this gives error handling in case something goes wrong (network is down etc.) and gives a chance to recover.
 You can also use `Promise` based utilities like `Promise.all` for composing more complicated queries.

 {pagebreak}